dreftymac/stackoverflow.questions.998832/doc/readme.md

     * JSON is great for portability, but non-technical users do not care about data interchange formats
     * growth of a system is governed at least partially by its apparent oppennes and focus
     * hide away the technical aspects to those users who do not care about it, but allow for exposure to more technical users who are interested in it
-    * difference between Web app front-end and developer access backend with API keys
+    * Analogy: difference between Web app front-end and developer access backend with API keys
-    * difference between github and penflip (both are based on git)
+    * Analogy: difference between github and penflip (both are based on git)
         * https://github.com/
         * https://www.penflip.com/